Dipeptidyl Peptidase 4 (DPP-4) Inhibitors

 Dipeptidyl peptidase 4 (DPP-4) inhibitors are drugs used to treat type 2 diabetes (T2D).
 They help lower blood sugar (glucose) by increasing the levels of certain hormones.
 Four DPP-4 inhibitors are currently approved to treat people with T2D.

 DPP-4 inhibitors are not the first treatment option for T2D.
 If diet, exercise, and other drugs are not effective, your doctor may suggest trying DPP-4 inhibitors.
-Talk to your doctor about your specific benefits and risks of DPP-4 inhibitors.
+Talk to your doctor about the specific benefits and risks of DPP-4 inhibitors.

 How do DPP-4 inhibitors work?